BenZhang/octopress/source/_posts/2012-09-13-setup_Jenkins_for_rails_ci_on_ubuntu.markdown

 ## Jenkins Plugins
 Jenkins comes with a lot of plugins.
 Go to Jenkins > Manage Jenkins > Manage Plugins.
 For our case, we need to have Github Plugin installed.
 Once it is done.
 You can create a new task.
-Put your repository url into GitHub project and Source Code Management.
+Put your ssh repository url into GitHub project and Source Code Management.
 You can make the task runs automatically whenever a push is made by choosing Build when a change is pushed to GitHub.
 You need to go to your github and set the Service Hooks / Post-Receive URLs to your url of CI server, http://your-url/github-webhook.

 ## Configure the build
 One thing we need to explain is that the jenkins service is running under the user jenkins in your system.
 Therefore in order to run your tests, you need to have the Rails environment setup for user jenkins.
 First of all, generate ssh key for jenkins user